 Issuance of Standards.
-When the Standards Council convenes to issue an NFPA Standard it also hears any appeals related to the Standard.
-Appeals are an important part of assuring that all NFPA rules have been followed and that due process and fairness have been upheld throughout the standards development process.
-The Council considers appeals both in writing and through the conduct of hearings at which all interested parties can participate.
-It decides appeals based on the entire record of the process as well as all submissions on the appeal.
-After deciding all appeals related to a Standard before it, the Council, if appropriate, proceeds to issue the Standard as an official NFPA Standard.
-Subject only to limited review by the NFPA Board of Directors, the decision of the Standards Council is final, and the new NFPA Standard becomes effective twenty days after Standards Council issuance.
+When the Standards Council convenes to issue an NFPA standard, it also hears any appeals related to the standard.
+Appeals are an important part of assuring that all NFPA rules have been followed and that due process and fairness have continued throughout the standards development process.
+The Standards Council considers appeals based upon the written record and by conducting live hearings during which all interested parties can participate.
+Appeals are decided on the entire record of the process, as well as all submissions and statements presented.
+After deciding all appeals related to a standard, the Standards Council, if appropriate, proceeds to issue the Standard as an official NFPA Standard.
+Subject only to limited review by the NFPA Board of Directors, the decision of the Standards Council is final.
+The new NFPA standard becomes effective twenty days following the Standards Council’s action of issuance.